-To ensure your vote is counted in the 2020 General Election on November 3rd, follow these steps:
+To ensure your vote is counted in the 2020 General Election on November 3rd, please review the below information.

 1. Register to Vote